Dental Restorations: Inlays & Onlays in Las Cruces, NM

 Am I a candidate for an inlay or onlay?

 You could be a candidate for an inlay or onlay in if you have moderate tooth damage or decay and are in search of an alternative restoration option to a crown or cap.
-Schedule a dental consultation for a complete examination and to find out if an inlay or onlay is right for you.
+Inlays and onlays are meant to look like part of your natural tooth, so they’re less noticeable than amalgam fillings.

 What should I expect when I get my inlay or onlay restoration?